 After the 17th century, Topkapi’s importance gradually decreased.
 Sultans preferred to spend time in their new palaces along the Bosphorus instead.
-In the middle of the 19th century, one Sultan decided to move the court to Dolmabahce Palace.
+In the middle of the 19th century, one Sultan moved the court to Dolmabahce Palace.

-After the end of the Ottoman Empire, the Turkish government turned Topkapi into a museum, granting travelers the opportunity to glimpse at the splendid life of sultans and see various intricately decorated chambers and rooms.
+After the end of the Ottoman Empire, the Turkish government turned Topkapi into a museum, allowing travelers to glimpse the splendid life of sultans and see various intricately decorated chambers and rooms.
 The Ottoman Imperial Harem and Topkapi Treasury are the most important areas to visit.